Metal allergy: Environmental regulation

 In the Netherlands, regulations that limit the release of nickel from consumer products, introduced in the 1990s, worked.
 Dutch women are now significantly less likely to develop nickel allergies.
 Sweden followed in 1994, and later regulations were made Europe-wide.
-These limits cover objects inserted into piercings (0.2 μg/cm²/week) and those in direct or prolonged contact with the skin (0.5 μg/cm^{2}).
+These limits cover objects inserted into piercings (0.2 μg/cm^{2}/week) and those in direct or prolonged contact with the skin (0.5 μg/cm^{2}).
 They also set target values for nickel in ambient air; (20 ng/mg^{3}) increases in nickel concentrations in ambient air, even when absolute levels are quite low, have been linked to increased rates of sensitization in human populations.
 Nickel allergy rates in Europe have decreased, though it is still the most common contact allergy.
 Regulation is generally inadequate, given the amount of the social and economic harm caused by metal allergies.

 Regulation encouraged use of metals other than nickel, and that caused more cases of allergies to other metals.
 Nickel remains the most common, but cobalt is the second most common allergy, and in 2020 the EU introduced a temporary generic concentration limit (GCL) of 0.1% on cobalt.
-Limits on nickel and cobalt in textiles (130mg/kg nickel, 110 mg/kg cobalt) and leather (70mg/kg nickel, 60 mg/kg cobalt), were proposed in 2020 by France and Sweden.
+Limits on nickel and cobalt in textiles (130 mg/kg nickel, 110 mg/kg cobalt) and leather (70 mg/kg nickel, 60 mg/kg cobalt), were proposed in 2020 by France and Sweden.
 There is no allergen regulation of palliadium in Europe as of October 2021.